 Herrengasse, which is the main thoroughfare of the city, and the adjacent main square, Graz Hauptplatz are at the very heart of the city and central to navigation.
 Herrengasse is lined with modern stores and bars, yet also with palaces, alleyways to grand squares and preserved historic buildings.

-Graz Town Square is marked by a statue of Archduke Johann of Austria (the “Styrian Prince”) who helped develop Graz with various initiatives and grand visions over 50 years.
-It was the city’s very first marketplace during the medieval era, now dominated by the magnificent 19th century Rathaus, which was built around the houses people refused to sell to make way for it!
+Graz Hauptplatz (Town Square) is marked by a statue of Archduke Johann of Austria (the “Styrian Prince”), who helped develop Graz with various initiatives and grand visions over 50 years.
+It was the city’s very first marketplace during the medieval era, now dominated by the magnificent 19th century Rathaus, which was built around the houses people refused to sell to make way for it.

 Graz Italian Renaissance Architecture